wavoigt/HA-Router-Reset/README.md

 - HA Integration Ping (ICMP), Adresse einstellen 8.8.8.8
 - AddOn installieren: https://github.com/joaofl/hassio-addons/tree/master/hassio-hotspot und nach Anleitung konfigurieren
 - Schaltsteckdose konfigurieren für das WLan des RasPi

+<b>English:</b><br>
+Reset the Internet router by power cycling when it hangs or when the Internet fails

+My Fritzbox hangs from time to time and neither the Internet nor Wi-Fi work.
+By interrupting the power supply, everything works again.
+To automate this, I have created an automation in Homeassistant that switches the router off via a switch socket connected to the RasPi Wlan in the event of a power failure and switches it on again 10 seconds later.

+Props:

+- Raspberry Pi
+- wlan0 available or external wifi stick e.g. “Anadol Wifi USB Stick” or similar.
+- Tasmota WLan switching socket NOUS A1T or similar.
+- (instead of wifi, a Zigbee stick with corresponding switch socket would also be conceivable)
+- Home Assistant

+Installation:

+- HA Integration Ping (ICMP), set address 8.8.8.8
+- Install AddOn: https://github.com/joaofl/hassio-addons/tree/master/hassio-hotspot and configure according to instructions
+- Configure the switch socket for the WLan of the RasPi

 Automation: